-The Preventive Cardiology specialists will work closely with you and your family physician or cardiologist to design a program which fits with your overall health profile.
-They will track your progress and report this information to you and your doctor with each visit.
+The Preventive Cardiology specialists will work closely with you and your primary care doctor or cardiologist to design a program that works well with your overall medical condition.
+They will track your progress and share the information with you and your doctor after each visit.

 What are the program goals?

 The team will work with you one-on-one to create goals that fit your needs and lifestyle and improve your quality of life.
 We use research-based interventions and a variety of treatment methods to reduce your risk of cardiovascular disease and keep existing disease from getting worse.

 Your long-term treatment plan to reduce your risks will include a customized combination of needed services, including nutritional counseling, exercise instruction, advice about lifestyle and behaviors, help to stop smoking, medications and treatments as needed, psychological counseling and referrals to physicians or other health professionals as needed.